Azure/Industrial-IoT/docs/deploy/howto-deploy-modules-portal.md

     ```json
     {
       "routes": {
+        "twinToUpstream": "FROM /messages/modules/twin/* INTO $upstream",
-        "opctwinToIoTHub": "FROM /messages/modules/opctwin/* INTO $upstream",
+        "discoveryToUpstream": "FROM /messages/modules/discovery/* INTO $upstream",
-        "opcpublisherToIoTHub": "FROM /messages/modules/opcpublisher/* INTO $upstream",
+        "publisherToUpstream": "FROM /messages/modules/publisher/* INTO $upstream",
-        "discoveryToIoTHub": "FROM /messages/modules/discovery/* INTO $upstream"
+        "leafToUpstream": "FROM /messages/* WHERE NOT IS_DEFINED($connectionModuleId) INTO $upstream"
       }
     }
     ```